FabioYanezRomero/tabular_neo4j/README.md

 ## Configuration

-You can customize the system behavior in `config.py`:
+You can customize the system behavior via environment variables or by editing `config.py`:

 ```python
 # LLM Configuration